Reconfiguration of Connected Graph Partitions

-Next, assume that $d_{\Pi_1}(w)\neq d_{\Pi_2}(w)$ for some block $w\in B(G)$.
-By the pigeonhole principle, there exist blocks $w_1,w_2\in B(G)$ such that $d_{\Pi_1}(w_1)< d_{\Pi_2}(w_1)$ and $d_{\Pi_1}(w_2)>d_{\Pi_2}(w_2)$. \begin{claim} If $w_1$ (resp., $w_2$) is a highest (resp., lowest) block such that $d_{\Pi_1}(w_1)< d_{\Pi_2}(w_1)$ (resp., $d_{\Pi_1}(w_2)>d_{\Pi_2}(w_2)$), then all ancestor blocks of $w_1$ and $w_2$ are of type~\ref{type:singleton} in $\Pi_1$, and all descendant blocks of $w_1$ and $w_2$ are of type~\ref{type:leaf} in $\Pi_1$. \end{claim} \begin{proof}[Proof of Claim~\ref{cl:star}.]
-Notice that if a block is of type~\ref{type:singleton} (resp., type~\ref{type:leaf}) then it has been assigned with the maximum (resp., minimum) number of districts that it can possibly be assigned to.
-Then, $w_1$ cannot be of type~\ref{type:singleton} in $\Pi_1$ and it cannot be of type~\ref{type:leaf} in $\Pi_2$.
-By the definition of pseudo-canonical forms, all descendant (resp., ancestor) blocks of $w_1$ are of type~\ref{type:leaf} (resp., type~\ref{type:singleton}) in $\Pi_1$ (resp., $\Pi_2$).
-By the choice of $w_1$, all ancestor blocks of $w_1$ are of type~\ref{type:singleton} in $\Pi_1$.
-An analogous argument proves the claim for $w_2$. \end{proof}
+\begin{claim} Let $W_1$ (resp., $W_2$) be a highest (resp., lowest) block such that $d_{\Pi_1}(W_1)< d_{\Pi_2}(W_1)$ (resp., $d_{\Pi_1}(W_2)>d_{\Pi_2}(W_2)$), then all ancestor blocks of $W_1$ and $W_2$ are of type~\ref{type:singleton} in $\Pi_1$, and all descendant blocks of $W_1$ and $W_2$ are of type~\ref{type:leaf} in $\Pi_1$. \end{claim} \begin{proof} Notice that if a block is of type~\ref{type:singleton} (resp., type~\ref{type:leaf}) then it has been assigned with the maximum (resp., minimum) number of districts that it can possibly be assigned to.
+Then, $W_1$ cannot be of type~\ref{type:singleton} in $\Pi_1$ and it cannot be of type~\ref{type:leaf} in $\Pi_2$.
+By the definition of pseudo-canonical forms, all descendant (resp., ancestor) blocks of $W_1$ are of type~\ref{type:leaf} (resp., type~\ref{type:singleton}) in $\Pi_1$ (resp., $\Pi_2$).
+By the choice of $W_1$, all ancestor blocks of $W_1$ are of type~\ref{type:singleton} in $\Pi_1$.
+An analogous argument proves the claim for $W_2$. \end{proof}